cosmos/sdk-tutorials/academy/golang-intro/7_concurrency.md

 ---
 title: "Concurrency in Go"
 order:
-description:
+description: Goroutines and Channels
 tag: deep-dive
 ---

 # Concurrency in Go

 Go has built-in concurrency.
-Concurrency and parallel execution are different things: you need concurrency (*program structure*) to enable parallel execution; actual parallelism during execution depends on hardware.
+Concurrency and parallel execution are different things: you need concurrency (*program structure*) to enable parallel execution; actual parallelism during execution depends on the hardware.

 For concurrency, Go offers so-called *Goroutines* and *Channels*.

 ## Goroutines